MicrosoftDocs/dynamics-365-project-operations/articles/budget/transfer-budgets-to-forecasts.md

 _**Applies To:** Project Operations for resource/nonstocked based scenarios, Lite deployment - deal to proforma invoicing._

-This article outlines the typical steps that are involved in the process of transferring budgets from Microsoft Dataverse to forecasts in finance and operations apps for resource nonstocked deployments.
+This article outlines the typical steps that are required to transfer budgets from Microsoft Dataverse to forecasts in finance and operations apps for resource nonstocked deployments.

 As is outlined in [Project budget management overview for resource nonstocked](project-budget-management-overview-res-non-stocked.md), the project budget is created in Dataverse.
 Therefore, tasks such as project creation, tracking of actuals against the budget, budget approval, forecast updates, and budget revision occur in Dataverse.
 After budgets are approved, they're transferred to forecast tables in finance and operations apps.